deckhouse/virtualization/docs/USER_GUIDE.md

 Supported values:

-- `Generic` (default) — for Linux and other operating systems.
+- `Generic` (default): For Linux and other operating systems.
 Uses standard virtual device configuration.
-- `Windows` — for Microsoft Windows family operating systems.
+- `Windows`: For Microsoft Windows family operating systems.
 Automatically enables Hyper-V features, TPM device, and other settings optimized for Windows.

 {{< alert level="warning" >}}
 The TPM device provided to the virtual machine is not persistent (TPM emulation in memory).
 This means that when the VM is rebooted or migrated, the TPM state is reset.
 It is recommended to consider this limitation when planning to use Windows security features that depend on TPM.
 {{< /alert >}}

 The `bootloader` parameter determines the bootloader type for the virtual machine:

-- `BIOS` (default) — use legacy BIOS.
+- `BIOS` (default): Use legacy BIOS.
-- `EFI` — use Unified Extensible Firmware Interface (UEFI/EFI).
+- `EFI`: Use Unified Extensible Firmware Interface (UEFI/EFI).
-- `EFIWithSecureBoot` — use UEFI/EFI with Secure Boot support.
+- `EFIWithSecureBoot`: Use UEFI/EFI with Secure Boot support.

 Example configuration for a Windows virtual machine: